maaamamia/shodansnipe_crew-v2/README.md

 ## 1. What it is

-ShodanSnipe turns a **scope** (orgs, domains, CIDRs, ASNs) into a **prioritised threat report** by orchestrating a CrewAI team over a FastAPI server that talks to Shodan, an MCP endpoint, and a local SQLite store.
-You decide *how much* runs — from a 30-second passive triage to a full deep assessment — without editing code.
+ShodanSnipe turns a **scope** (orgs, domains,OSINT,CIDRs, ASNs) into a **prioritised threat report** by orchestrating a CrewAI team over a FastAPI server that talks to Shodan, an MCP endpoint, and a local SQLite store.

-The pipeline follows one principle end-to-end: **OSINT seeds, everyone else expands, the manager reconciles, and it loops until the surface is covered.** OSINT is a starting point, never a cap.
+The pipeline follows one principle end-to-end:

-**At a glance:** 8 agents · 4 pipeline stages · 30 capability modules · 3 scan profiles ·
+**At a glance:** 9 agents · 4 pipeline stages · 30 capability modules · 3 scan profiles ·
 6 MCP tools · 4 front-ends (GUI / CLI / ShodanOps / AI).

 ---